UCSD-SASLab/HopfReachability/README.md

 ## Future Work

 We will expand this toolbox to handle problems that include,
+- Partnership with linearization techniques such as Koopman lifting
-- nonlinear systems (which are still not guaranteed but have conjectured algorithms)
+- nonlinear systems (which require generalized Hopf formula which is complex to optimize)
+- higher dimensional target spaces (currently 2D + 1 value in any higher dimension)

 On the solver side, we will build the ability to
-- utilize the other optimization methods (ADM/PDHG) which have been shown to vastly improve the number of optimization reinitializations
+- utilize the other optimization methods (PDHG) which have been shown to vastly improve the number of optimization reinitializations
 - manually enter the gradient.
 - autodiff the gradient
 - parallelize the grid solving
 - render 3D target sets
+- readily call this toolbox from Python and Matlab